Hugh O'Neill, Earl of Tyrone: Raised in the Pale

 Hugh and his brother Brian became wards of the Crown.
 They were moved into the care of the Anglo-Irish Hovenden family and were raised at their household in Balgriffin, County Dublin—a property formerly belonging to Conn Bacagh.
 The Crown sought to keep the children safe from harm and to raise them in the English manner, so that they would be more sympathetic to the administration once they came of age and took their places in the Gaelic nobility.

 Giles Hovenden, Hugh's foster father, was an English settler with a pre-existing business connection with Conn Bacagh.
 Hugh was raised by Giles's wife Joan Walshe, and she continued to care for Hugh after Giles's death.
-Hugh would remain close with his adoptive family throughout the rest of his life.
+Hugh remained close with his adoptive family throughout the rest of his life.
 His foster brother Henry became his chief advisor and accompanied him on his flight in 1607.
 Brothers Henry and Richard led Hugh's troops in the late 1580s.

 Growing up in the Pale amongst English people, Hugh gained a knowledge of English customs and politics.
 He was able to secure allies such as the Earls of Ormonde and Leicester.
 He would have received a basic education, either by attending grammar school or from private lessons.